UjjvalRajput/UjjvalRajput/README.md

 🎓 CS @ University of Toronto

-I love building things that *feel good to use* — whether it’s a fast Rust backend, a sleek React interface, or an automation that makes life easier.
+I love building things that *feel good to use*.

 I enjoy working across systems, making tools more intuitive, and learning technologies that make development smoother.